 Each CASA staff member is responsible to reach out to their assigned advisees to inform and remind them of registration deadlines and invite them to schedule advising meetings.

-Caitlin Saraphis is the primary contact for College-wide outreach to students who have not yet registered for classes.
+Caitlin Saraphis and Ryan Ridpath are the primary contacts for College-wide outreach to students who have not yet registered for classes.

 All CASA staff participate in The Global Community for Academic Advising (NACADA) professional advising association and campus advising groups for continued advisor education.